tcdat96/EmojiExperiment/README.md

   </tr>
 </table>

-\*The table only includes the final average running time, more comprehensive results can be found [here](https://vngms-my.sharepoint.com/personal/dattc2_vng_com_vn/_layouts/15/guestaccess.aspx?guestaccesstoken=yCwgDVv6pb9cdEbuDfKWkjhwk7eUwrNxvx4DdPnblH4%3d&docid=2_0a412ef26366e4bf7838e760ac139fc7a&rev=1)
+\*This table only includes the average results, you can find more comprehensive results [here](https://vngms-my.sharepoint.com/personal/dattc2_vng_com_vn/_layouts/15/guestaccess.aspx?guestaccesstoken=yCwgDVv6pb9cdEbuDfKWkjhwk7eUwrNxvx4DdPnblH4%3d&docid=2_0a412ef26366e4bf7838e760ac139fc7a&rev=1)
 \*\*Experiment is conducted with the system default emojis (not custom emojis) in GenyMotion emulator (Google Pixel 7.1.0)